 Russo-Japanese War 1904-1905

-On April 17, 1904, the ship was listed with the 2nd Squadron of the Pacific Fleet.
-On August 29, as part of this squadron under the command of Vice Admiral Z. P. Rozhestvensky, he left Kronstadt for the Pacific Ocean to the theater of operations of the Russo-Japanese War.
-I walked along the route Revel (30.08-28.09) - Libava (2.10) - Skagen (7.10).
-Then he followed as part of the 4th detachment under the command of Rear Admiral O. A. Enkvist.
-During the "Hull Incident" ca. 1:00 10.10.1904 was on the beam of the Russian detachment, which fired at ships mistaken for Japanese destroyers.
-At the same time, several shells hit the cruiser, from which the ship's priest Father Anastasius was mortally wounded and one gunnery was slightly wounded.
-Then he followed with a detachment along the route Tangier (Sultanate of Morocco, 16-23.10) - Dakar (10-30-3.11) - Gabun (13-18.11) - Great Fish Bay (Portuguese West Africa, 23-24.11) - Angra Pekwena (German Southwest Africa, 28.11-4.12) - Nossi-be bay on about.
-Madagascar (colony of France, 12/16/1904-3/3/1905).
-All detachments of the squadron gathered again in Madagascar, which then proceeded through the Malacca Strait to Kamrang Bay (French Annam protectorate, 03-13.04) - Van Phong Bay (French Annam, 13-26.04), where a squadron of counter- Admiral N. I. Nebogatov, - Kua Be Bay (26.04).
-On May 1, 1905, the cruiser, as part of the joint squadron, left Kua Be Bay to sail to Vladivostok by the Korean Strait.
+On April 17, 1904, the ship was transferred to the 2nd Squadron of the Pacific Fleet.
+On August 29, as part of this squadron under the command of Vice Admiral Z.P.
+Rozhestvensky, it left Kronstadt for the Pacific Ocean to the theater of military operations of the Russo-Japanese War.
+I walked along the route Revel (30.08-28.09) - Libau (2.10) - Skagen (7.10).
+Then he followed as part of the 4th detachment under the command of Rear Admiral O.A.
+Enquist.
+During the "Ghull Incident" ca. 1:00 10/10/1904 was abeam of a Russian detachment that was firing at ships mistaken for Japanese destroyers.
+At the same time, several shells hit the cruiser, from which the ship's priest, Father Anastasy, was mortally wounded and one gunner was slightly wounded.
+Then the detachment followed the route Tangier (Sultanate of Morocco, 16-23.10) - Dakar (30.10-3.11) - Gabun (13-18.11) - Great Fish Bay (Portuguese West Africa, 23-24.11) - Angra Pequena (German South-West Africa, 28.11-4.12) - Nossi Be Bay on the island.
+Madagascar (French colony, 12/16/1904-03/3/1905).
+In Madagascar, all detachments of the squadron again gathered, which then proceeded through the Strait of Malacca to Kamrang Bay (French protectorate of Annam, 03/31-13/04) - Van Fong Bay (French Annam, 13-26/04), where the squadron of Z.P.
+Rozhdestvensky was joined by a squadron of counter- Admiral N.I.
+Nebogatov, - Cua Be Bay (26.04).
+On 05/01/1905, the cruiser as part of the combined squadron left Kua Be Bay to travel to Vladivostok through the Korea Strait.

 World War I

-In November 1916, the ship was sent for overhaul to Petrograd, to the Franco-Russian plant.
-During the winter of 1916-1917, steam engines were overhauled, new steam boilers of the Belleville-Dolgolenko system were installed.
-The artillery of the main caliber was modernized with an increase in the firing range from 53 to 67 cab.
-6 76.2-mm anti-aircraft guns of the F.F.
-Lender system were installed (at the expense of all previous "air guns"), a new radio station and a sound underwater communication device were mounted.
+In November 1916, the ship was sent for major repairs to Petrograd, to the Franco-Russian plant.
+During the winter of 1916-1917, steam engines were overhauled and new steam boilers of the Belleville-Dolgolenko system were installed.
+The main caliber artillery was modernized with an increase in firing range from 53 to 67 ca. 6 76.2-mm anti-aircraft guns of the F. F. Lender system were installed (at the expense of all the previous “aero guns”), a new radio station and a sound-underwater communication device were installed.

 Revolutions of 1917